U of SC professor, students studying effects of Chernobyl nuclear accident on feral dogs - South Carolina Radio Network

-It’s been 32 years since the Chernobyl nuclear accident in Russia’s Ukraine.
+It’s been 32 years since the Chernobyl nuclear accident in Ukraine, which was then a part of the Soviet Union.

-No humans live there, but the dogs they left behind when they were forced to evacuate managed to survive and breed.
+No humans live there, but the dogs left behind when the residents were forced to evacuate managed to survive and breed.
 Mostly feral now, the descendants of former pets are the subject of biological research by a University of South Carolina professor and his students.

-“This research has been extraordinary in a lot of ways because nobody had really looked at the impacts to the natural environment,” said University of South Carolina Biology Professor Dr. Tim Mousseau.
-“There had been a lot of work done on some of the people exposed to atomic bomb radiation but nothing done in the wild.”
+“This research has been extraordinary in a lot of ways because nobody had really looked at the impacts to the natural environment,” biology professor Dr. Tim Mousseau said.
+“There had been a lot of work done on some of the people exposed to atomic bomb radiation, but nothing done in the wild.”

 Mousseau conducts his research as the dogs are captured, spayed or neutered and released through a program offered by the Clean Futures Fund.
 He and the students will be conducting their studies in June.